-heritage which you can discover through walks and excursions.
-There is no place better to enjoy Japan’s rich and colourful tradition.
+Besides bustling excitement, Saitama City is full of remarkable historical and cultural heritage which you can discover through walks and excursions.
+There is no place better to enjoy Japan’s rich and colorful tradition.

 Musashi Ichinomiya Hikawa Shrine